The rate of tax depends on the total profits of the company, but marginal relief is available where the

 is treated as taxable income, and the 10% tax credit settles some or all of the tax liability.
 But a taxpayer

 with no liability cannot obtain a repayment of the tax credit from the Revenue - it can only be used to

-From 1 April 2002, trading companies do not pay tax on disposals of 'substantial shareholdings', which
+Trading companies do not pay tax on disposals of 'substantial shareholdings', which

 are 10% holdings in other trading companies which have been held for at least 12 months.